Advertisement

 Online streaming

-Broadcastify and OpenMHz have active Tucson feeds covering TPD, Pima County Sheriff, and Fire/EMS.
+Broadcastify has live Pima County feeds covering the Pima County Sheriff, Oro Valley Police, and regional Fire/EMS.
+TPD feeds went silent in April 2026.
 Search for "Pima County" to find available streams.

 Find online feeds